MikeCaspar/testForCommandResponse/README.md

 testCommandResponse (experimental role)

-## This role is not ready for use !
+## This role is not production ready but is working !

 **Note.
 Although confirmed for Ubuntu only at this time, this uses the ansible command: module.
 Therefore, any distro or server should work.**
 **Should you try on another OS, please let me know so i can add to supported platforms.
 I expect all should work.**